h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_5_Quiz.md

 1. For RBF kernel SVR, what hyperparameters need to be tuned simultaneously?
 2. Design a nested cross-validation scheme for unbiased hyperparameter selection
 3. What search ranges would you use for $C$, $ε$, and $\gamma$ parameters?
-4. Implement early stopping criteria for expensive parameter searches
+4. Design early stopping criteria for expensive parameter searches
 5. How would you detect overfitting vs underfitting during the tuning process?

 For a detailed explanation of this problem, see [Question 10: SVR Hyperparameter Tuning](L5_5_10_explanation.md).